Some things to look for in a photographers portfolio before you hire them

 Reading Time: 6 minutes

-When you are looking to hire a photographer, there are a few things I recommend looking for in the work they show you.
+When hiring a photographer, I recommend looking for a few things in the work they show you.
 If you pay attention to these little things, your storytelling will improve.

 Exposure